pluskal-lab/PiperFIM/README.md

 source activate.sh
 ~~~

-4. Download all the necessary data from [this](https://drive.google.com/drive/folders/15UYWvmtI2sL41GpBTNRzfWILiIslAqTf?usp=drive_link) Google Drive folder.
+4. Download the `data` and `results` folder from [Zenodo](https://zenodo.org/records/14337379) inside the main repository directory.

 > [!NOTE]
-> Paths to input and output files are listed in `config/config.yaml`.
-Therefore, name or path to all files can be changed directly from there.
+> Paths and names of all input and output files are listed in the `config/config.yaml` file and can be changed directly from there.

 ## Usage
 ### LC-MS data analysis
 Feature detection with mzmine can be reproduced using the provided batch file (`mzmine_featdetect.mzbatch` in the `scripts` folder) as described in [Heuckeroth et al. 2024](https://www.nature.com/articles/s41596-024-00996-y).
 Feature-based molecular networking (FBMN) on the GNPS2 platform and _in silico_ chemical structure and compound class predictions with the SIRIUS software can be reproduced as described in the [original publication](bioRchive_DOI).

-The `01_lcms_dataprep.py` integrates output files from these software tools to facilitate downstream data analysis.
-After downloading the [`data`](LINK) folder inside the main repository directory, run:
+The `01_lcms_dataprep.py` integrates output files from these software tools to facilitate downstream data analysis:
 ~~~
 python scripts/01_lcms_dataprep.py
 ~~~